How to Breed Betta Fish: Expert A to Z Guide (with Pictured)

 Betta fry are incredibly tiny and therefore require much smaller food than your adult bettas, and they also only eat live food.

-If you are committed to breeding bettas you will want to create a setup which allows you to grow your own cultures so you have a constant food source—fry need to be fed 3-4 times a day.
+Your best option is rotifers or infusoria, which you can purchase from a pet store.
+If you are committed to breeding bettas you will want to create a setup which allows you to grow your own cultures so you have a constant food source

-Once the fry are about a week old you should start feeding them a diet of mostly baby brine shrimp with a single daily helping of microworms or vinegar eels.
+Once the fry are about two weeks old you should start feeding them a diet of mostly baby brine shrimp 2-4 times a day.

 Changing the Water